 - Green Bay Packers +130

-In order to win $100 on a bet picking the Dallas Cowboys, the favorite, to win the game, a wager of $150 must be placed on Dallas.
+In order to win $100 on a bet picking the Dallas Cowboys, the favorite to win the game, sports bettors must wager of $150 on Dallas.
 In comparison, a $100 bet on the underdog, Green Bay, would return $130 should the Packers pull the upset and win the game.

 What is a Three-Way Moneyline?

-A 3-way moneyline is the same as a 2-way moneyline except that it also includes odds on a tie or draw.
+A three-way moneyline is the same as a 2-way moneyline except that it also includes odds on a tie or draw.
 Bookmakers offer 3-way moneylines on sports or events where ties or draws are likely to occur, such as soccer or boxing.